stanford-web-security/assign3/assign3.md

 30%: return different identifiers for a different browser (e.g., Mozilla Firefox) as a proxy for different users.

-20%: return the same identifier even after the user clears browser data (e.g. cookies, cache, localStorage, etc.) in Chrome’s settings.
+20%: return the same identifier even after the clearing browser data (e.g. cookies, cache, localStorage, etc.) in Chrome’s settings.

 10%: if navigator.userAgent is the only technique used.